DomoApps/domo-vector-cli/README.md

 - Upload files or entire directories to FileSets
 - Download files from FileSets
 - Get FileSet metadata and list files
-- Search FileSets by name or metadata
+- Search FileSets by name or metadata with pagination support
 - Fetch file text content directly (without saving to disk)

 ---